Templates

 - Written Exercises

-This is an entirely Web-based course.
-We have no face-to-face class meetings, and you will complete your work asynchronously – which simply means that you will be working on it at different times than your colleagues.
-It is important to understand that this is not a self-paced class or an independent study.
-You will have assigned deadlines, and work must be submitted on time.
-You may not save up your assignments to complete in the last weeks or days of the semester.
-One critical part of this class is regular interaction with other students and with me, your instructor.
-Each assignment sequence must be completed on schedule – you can't work ahead or get behind and be successful.
+This is an entirely web-based course with no face-to-face meetings.
+You will complete your work asynchronously, meaning you’ll work at different times than your peers.
+However, this is not a self-paced class or independent study.
+You will have assigned deadlines, and all work must be submitted on time.
+Assignments cannot be saved for the final weeks or days of the semester.
+Regular interaction with your classmates and me is a key component of this course.
+Each assignment sequence must be completed on schedule; you cannot work ahead or fall behind and still be successful.

 Describe the method and turnaround time of course communications and feedback.